SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Model Fitting Results

 \section{Model Fitting Results}

-This section presents the atmospheric parameters, bolometric luminosities, spectral types, and evolutionary quantities derived from the best fitting spectra and models.
+This section presents the atmospheric parameters, bolometric luminosities, spectral types, and evolutionary quantities derived from the SPHEREx spectrophotometry and the best-fitting SAND/ATMO2020++ atmospheric models.
 A sample of the catalog is provided in Appendix~B (Table~\ref{tab:first30_trunc}), including the best fit atmospheric parameters, adopted model family, distance, literature spectral type, and spectral type from this work.
-The spectral types from this work are obtained with SPLAT \citep{2017ASInC..14....7B} by minimizing $\chi^2$ against the standard spectral templates, and are left blank when the SPHEREx spectra have insufficient S/N or incomplete blue wavelength coverage for a reliable match.
-The classifications agree at approximately the one subtype level, with a mean offset of $-0.3$ subtype, a median offset of $0$ subtype, and a median absolute deviation (MAD) of $0.6$ subtype.
-We then use the best fitting spectra to derive $F_{\mathrm{bol}}$, bolometric luminosities, and the parameters inferred from evolutionary models.
+The spectral types from this work are obtained with SPLAT \citep{2017ASInC..14....7B} by minimizing $\chi^2$ against the standard spectral templates, and are left blank when the SPHEREx spectrophotometry has insufficient S/N or incomplete blue wavelength coverage for a reliable match.
+The classifications agree at approximately the one subtype level, with a mean offset of $-0.4$ subtype, and a median absolute deviation (MAD) of $1.0$ subtype.